Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Proof-of-Concept Experiment: Ideal Context Encoder

-\textbf{Recurrent 3D reconstructor CUT3R.} CUT3R~\cite{wang2025continuous} is designed to predict the 3D point representation rom a video stream by maintaining a recurrent geometric state.
+CUT3R~\cite{wang2025continuous} is designed to predict the 3D point representation rom a video stream by maintaining a recurrent geometric state.
 Given an input frame $I_t$, the model first extracts a feature map using a ViT encoder,

 To aggregate geometry over time, these features are passed to a decoder along with the previous state $s_{t-1}$, producing

 where the updated state $s_t \in \mathbb{R}^{768 \times 768}$ accumulates 3D cues across frames that function as the model's internal geometric memory.
 3D point map is then predicted from $F_t'$.